When it comes to writing a CV, some aspects come easier than others.

 What tense should it be written in?

-Your personal statement can be written in either the first or third person.
+Your personal statement can be written in any person or tense.
 Just make sure you maintain consistency throughout.

 So avoid statements such as: ‘I am a recent business economics graduate.
 Excellent analytical and organisational skills.
 I am driven and self-motivated individual that always gives 100% in everything I do.
 Proven track record of success’, at all costs.